timotheeg/nestrischamps/public/tools/footer/readme.md

 ?system=PAL&event=Marq's%20garage%20party&cycle_seconds=5
 ```

 The parameters can be used in any combination.
-All are optional can be ommitted.
+All parameters are optional can be ommitted.

 The value need to be [url-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to display properly.
 If your title is complex, use [this tool](https://www.onlinewebtoolkit.com/url-encode-decode) to encode.